Virus (1980 film): Background and production

 In the 1970s, producer Haruki Kadokawa formed the Kadokawa Production Company.
 Its releases included Kon Ichikawa's The Inugamis and Junya Sato's Proof of the Man, with the latter having American cast members such as George Kennedy.
 Kadokawa began to develop films that were often based on literary properties held by Kadokawa's publishing arm.

 The domestic box-office for these films was large, which led to Kadokawa putting US$13-16 million into the film Virus, making it the most expensive film in Japanese history on its release.
 The film was shot on location in Tokyo and various locations throughout Canada, including Kleinburg, Ottawa, and Halifax.
 The production was heavily supported by the Chilean Navy, who lent the submarine Simpson (SS-21) for use as a filming location.
 Submarine interiors were filmed on-board HMCS Okanagan (S74), an Oberon-class vessel that served in the Canadian Forces.

 Kadokawa hired Kinji Fukasaku to direct the film as he was Japan's most commercially successful director at the time and had exposure in western markets such as directing the Japanese segments of Tora!
 Tora!
 Tora! as well as directing Uchū Kara no Messēji which was shown in the United States dubbed into English under the title Message from Space.

 During filming, a Swedish cruiser used to transport crew was heavily damaged by a coral reef off the Chilean coast, and had to be rescued by the Navy.

+Soundtrack

+Kentarō Haneda, Japanese composer and pianist, was the composer for Virus.
+The orchestral score was produced by Teo Macero, an American jazz producer.

 Janis Ian wrote the lyrics to the song "Toujours Gai Mon Cher (You Are Love)" and performs it.
 In the closing credits, it is erroneously listed as "Tourjours Gai Mon Cher".
 The music was produced by Teo Macero.